A Gentle Footprint

 From its inception, Fogo Island Inn has adopted a responsible, systems-based approach to design and implementation in order to conduct itself in a way that demonstrates and upholds a higher fidelity relationship with the natural world.
 The Inn has a concrete and accredited environmental strategy, ethical suppliers, and tactics in place to protect the environment.
 We are deeply committed to and invested in all things local, and we consistently surpass the requirements of environmental laws.

 We start by seeking local, Fogo Island suppliers.
 If a product or service is not available locally, we then move to our closest communities on mainland Newfoundland, and then to other suppliers within the province of Newfoundland & Labrador.
 From there, we move to other suppliers in Canada, then North America, our traditional international trading partners, followed by the rest of the world.
-In every sourcing decision, purchases are only made from jurisdictions that abide by basic environmental protection laws and labour standards.
+In every sourcing decision, goods and services are purchased only when they originate from jurisdictions that abide by basic environmental protection laws and labour standards.